 UberMenu Overview

-UberMenu is an excellent mega menu plugin, offering a lot of settings and flexibility in building such menus.
+UberMenu is an excellent mega menu plugin, offering numerous settings and flexibility in building such menus.
 It supports displaying menu items in columns and rows, and tabs.
 It allows you to insert shortcodes and widgets created in the default WordPress widget section.
-But, to be fair, there’s not much flexibility in stylization, and proper displaying, so don’t rely on them too much.
+But, to be fair, there’s not much flexibility in stylization and proper displaying, so don’t rely on them too much.

-Thus, it is a powerful mega menu builder with many settings, and the custom configuration can be created with a set of individual properties.
+Thus, it is a powerful mega menu builder with numerous settings, and custom configurations can be created using a set of individual properties.

 For the mobile view, it creates a responsive version of a desktop menu.
 It is not too fancy, but still not bad.
 If you want, the menu can be displayed only on the desktop.